influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/query_language/schema_exploration.md

 The first column of the output contains the names of the different retention policies in the specified database.
 The second column shows the [duration](/influxdb/v0.11/concepts/glossary/#duration) and the third column shows the [replication factor](/influxdb/v0.11/concepts/glossary/#replication-factor) of the retention policy.
-The fourth column specifies if the retention policy is the default retention policy for the database.
+The fourth column specifies if the retention policy is the `DEFAULT` retention policy for the database.

-The following example shows a hypothetical CLI response where there are four different retention policies in the database, and where the default retention policy is `three_days_only`:
+The following example shows a hypothetical CLI response where there are four different retention policies in the database, and where the `DEFAULT` retention policy is `three_days_only`:

 ```bash
 name		           duration	 replicaN	 default